matthew-black/react-full-stack/README.md

 ## Usage

-1. Create a `colors` database.
+1. Create a `blog` database.
+    * Or, create a database and name it `blizzard_kangaroo` for all I care.
+(You'll just need to make the `database` property also be `blizzard_kangaroo` over in `./server/modules/pool.cjs`).
 2. Run the queries from `/db/schema.sql`.
 3. Run the queries from `/db/seed.sql`.
 4. `npm install`.
 5. `npm run server`.
 6. `npm run client`.
-7. Enjoy using this very advanced application.
+7. Enjoy using this highly complex web application!

 ## Notes: